AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 Delivery settings are technical delivery parameters that are defined in the delivery template.
 They can be overloaded for each delivery.
 These settings are available from the **Settings** button available when editing a delivery or a delivery template.

-Adobe Campaign Web dynamic content capabilities allows you to customize your content based on the information you have gathered about your recipients.
+Adobe Campaign Web dynamic content capabilities allow you to customize your content based on the information you have gathered about your recipients.
 By utilizing dynamic content, you ensure that your marketing efforts are more relevant, avoiding marketing unwanted or unnecessary products or services.
 Learn more about dynamic content in [this section](../content/fragments.md).

 Once your delivery content has been defined, you can use profiles and test profiles to preview and test it before sending the message.
 This is a crucial step to ensure that it is accurate but also free of errors both in content and personalization settings.